Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

-we see that the $(c_1, \ldots,c_d)$-fair profit sharing ratio $\gamma_{\ell}$ of each partner $\ell$ appears to be a reward $\kappa_{\ell} \, \rho(R_T,L)$ coming from his contribution to the capital and a reward $c_{\ell, \bar {\ell}} \,(1-\rho(R_T,L) )$ due to his contribution to the management (or the labor) of the project.
-We still deduce that a moderated risky investment (means, the situation where the investment opportunity is greater than the investment risk, or, equivalently, $\rho(R_T,L) \le 1/2$) rewards more a contribution to the management of the project than a participation to the capital, whereas a high risky investment (means, $\rho(R_T,L) \ge 1/2$) rewards more a contribution to the capital.
-In other words, if we (a firm, for example) are looking for raising a capital to finance our business, it will be in our best interest to find a highly profitable (or a low-risk) activity that will increase our share of the profit. \end{rem} \begin{rem} We still deduce from Equation \eqref{EqPart1-d-Prop2} that for any $\ell,\ell' \in {\cal P}_d$,
+Therefore, tthe $(c_1, \ldots,c_d)$-fair profit-sharing ratio appears to be a reward for the contribution to capital ($\kappa_{\ell} \, \rho(R_T,L)$) and a reward for the contribution to the management (or labour) of the project ($\varpi_{\ell} \,(1-\rho(R_T,L) )$).
+We can also deduce that a moderately risky investment (i.e. an investment opportunity greater than the investment risk, or equivalently, $\rho(R_T,L) \le 1/2$) rewards project management contributions more than capital participation, whereas a high-risk investment (i.e. $\rho(R_T,L) \ge 1/2$) rewards capital contributions more.
+In other words, if we (a firm, for example) are looking to raise capital to finance our business, it is in our best interests to find a highly profitable (or low-risk) activity that will increase our share of the profits. \end{remark} \begin{corollary} We still deduce from Equation \eqref{EqPart1-d-Prop2} that for any $\ell,\ell' \in \{1, \ldots, d \}$,